 The number and orientation of runways at an aerodrome should be such that the usability factor of the aerodrome is optimised taking into account that safety is not compromised.

-CS ADR-DSN.B.020 Choice of maximum permissible crosswind components
+CS ADR-DSN.B.020 Choice of maximum permissible crosswind components a) A threshold should be provided on a runway.

 CS ADR-DSN.B.025 Data to be used

 CS ADR-DSN.B.030 Runway threshold